oamodular/uncertainty/README.md

 ## How to reinstall the default firmware

-You hold down this button while you plug connect
+You hold down the boot button when you plug in the USB-C as described in the *Getting started* section.
+Then you drag ```uncertainty.uf2``` onto the RPI-RP2 disk.
+It should then unmount.
+All set!
+The same works for any .uf2 firmware.